ogrim/clj-obt/README.md

     (obt-tag ["many" "texts" "to" "be" "tagged"])

 The tagger function will then concatenate all the texts, tag them in one OBT invocation, split them up again, and return them to you - separately in a vector.
-Doing this, we save about n-1 OBT startup time.
+Doing this, we save about n-1 of OBT startup time cost.

 ## License

-Copyright (C) 2011 Aleksander Skjæveland Larsen
+Copyright (C) 2011-2012 Aleksander Skjæveland Larsen

 Distributed under the Eclipse Public License, the same as Clojure.